AdobeDocs/cc-libraries-api/src/pages/integrate/setup/oauth/index.md

 ## Adobe OAuth 2.0

-You can find more infomation about Adobe OAuth 2.0 in Adobe's [OAuth 2.0 Authentication and Authorization](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/OAuth/OAuth.md) documentation.
+You can find more infomation about Adobe OAuth 2.0 in Adobe's [Authentication](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/AuthenticationGuide.md) documentation.

-We also offer a basic [OAuth implementation example](https://github.com/cc-libraries-api/code-samples/tree/master/oauth) as part of our body of sample code.
+We also offer a basic [OAuth implementation example](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/OAuth/samples/samples.md) as part of our body of sample code.

 ## OAuth 2.0 Playground